makesitgood/khamsin.nvim/README.md

 # 𓂀 khamsin.nvim

+Claude did this, not taking credit I just told it what to do

 > *A khamsin is the hot desert wind that sweeps off the Sahara into Egypt —
 > warm, ancient, and relentless.*